travigd/documentation/dotnet-api/connecting-to-a-server.md

 </table>

 <span class="note--warning">
-In production systems where credentials are being sent from the client to the Event Store, SSL-encryption should *always* be used and `validateServer` should be set to `true`.
+In production systems where credentials are sent from the client to Event Store, you should always use SSL-encryption and you should set `validateServer` to `true`.
 </span>

 ### Node Preference

-When connecting to an Event Store HA cluster you can specify that operations can be performed on any node, or only on the node that is the master.
+When connecting to an Event Store HA cluster you can specify that operations are performed on any node, or only on the node that is the master.

 <table>
     <thead>